 |

-Morton's Secret Lettuce Mix 2024 NEW FOR 2024!
-Lettuce seed from this season’s breeding projects and interesting off-types from new releases.
+Morton's Secret Lettuce Mix 2024 Lettuce seed from this season’s breeding projects and interesting off-types from new releases.
 Crisp leaf, crispheads, romaines and lanceleaf types from seven different populations.
 Shades of green, dark reds, splashed and spotted leaves with distinctly dissected, toothed, and wavy margins.
 Unique lettuce mix from productive compact plants. pricing and more

 info... |